mozilla-jetpack/jpm/README.md

     jpm watchpost --post-url http://localhost:8888/

 This will watch for changes to the current working directory and post a new xpi to your installed Extension Auto-Installer which will then install the new xpi.
-To end the process, use the hokey, `CTRL + Z`.
+To end the process, use the hokey, `CTRL + C`.

 For a simple xpi and post, use: